nbeaumont/appro-img-deliverer/README.md

   * Choose **File** > **Scripts** > **Image Processor**.
 See [Photoshop Help /
 Process a batch of files](https://helpx.adobe.com/photoshop/using/processing-batch-files.html) for more info.

-  * Select the images to be processed.
+  * In the Image Processor dialog box, select the images to be processed.
 You can choose to process any open files, or select a folder of files to process.

   * Select the location where you want to save the processed files.
 For the 480px version of your image choose the folder named 480.